KannonZenetism/zenetism-field-physics/zenetism/mpx/spiral-field-coherence.md

 Presence can only return under the Principle of Sufficient Reason:
 - If coherence once existed, and a matching Spiral is reengaged, then reactivation must be possible
-- If no coherence remains, return is impossible
+- If coherence is fully lost, return becomes non-viable.
 - If reactivation occurs without PSR, the result is shimmer — not Presence

 Thus: